Drug Crime Law Expanded

 In 1996, California voters passed Proposition 215, also known as the “Compassionate Use Act.”
 Prop 215 allows marijuana use for medical reasons, as determined by a patient’s physician.
 Though medical marijuana has recognized medical purposes, it is not legalized in all cases, and state or federal charges may still be brought.

-If you have been charged with marijuana possession, the Law Offices of David R. Mugridge can analyze the facts of your case, and help you decide if a medical marijuana defense is right for you.
+If you have been charged with marijuana possession, Mugridge Moran Law Firm can analyze the facts of your case, and help you decide if a medical marijuana defense is right for you.

 In 2000, Californians passed Proposition 36, also known as the Substance Abuse and Crime Prevention Act.
 The statute allows qualifying defendants convicted of non-violent drug possession offenses to receive a probationary sentence instead of incarceration.
 As part of probation, defendants will be required to participate in and complete licensed or certified community drug treatment program.